IMSoP/r3t3/docs/ReadMe.txt

 As well as the full auto-save described above, you can also use the Save button to manually specify a location to save to and the system will save its state to that file once a minute.
 Similarly, the Load button will read in an existing file, and then use that file as the location to save to.

 If you want to stop the timers being saved once a minute, untick the Auto-Save box on the main screen.

+If auto-save is enabled, the program will also attempt to save on exit.
+If it is not enabled, you will be warned that data could be lost.

 ************************
 ** Keyboard Shortcuts **